-The Company is committed to respecting certain requirements of the guideline on capital adequacy requirements for life insurers (CARLI).
+The Company's capital adequacy requirements are regulated according to the guideline on capital adequacy requirements for life insurers (CARLI).

 According to CARLI, many items are included in the solvency ratio:

 The available capital represents the total Tier 1 and Tier 2 capital, less other deductions prescribed by the AMF.